Nahant Victorian Dance Weekend

 overview of what period dress might be appropriate each day.
 Remeber that modern dress is welcome at any of the events (no jeans or t-shirts please)

-Costumes of the late Victorian era, the 1850s through 1890s are encouraged at Saturday’s ball.
+Costumes of the Victorian era, the 1830s through 1900s are encouraged at Saturday’s ball; full=length skirts that are full enough for dancing,

-Summer whites of any era, especially those of the early 20th century, and hats, are
+Summer whites of any era, especially those of the bustle era and early 20th century, and hats, are

 encouraged at the concert and tea.
-The music of the concert will be ca. 1914-1918.
+The music of the concert will be early 1900s.

 Visit the Evening Dress Timeline Page for a selection of evening fashions